docker/docs/datacenter/ucp/2.1/guides/admin/manage-users/permission-levels.md

 Regular users can't change cluster settings, and they are assigned with a default permission level.

-The default permission level specify the permission a user has to access or edit resources.
-You can choose from four permission levels that range from no access to full control over the resources.
+The default permission level specify the resources a user access or edit You can choose from four permission levels that range from no access to full control over the resources.

 | Default permission level | Description                                                                                                                                                                                                  |